 1971: Glamrock explodes all over the world and challenges the seriousness within the flower power generation by means of glitter and brutal music.
 Brian Slade, a young rock star, inspires numerous teenage boys and girls to paint their nails and explore their own sexuality.
 In the end Slade destroys himself.
-Unable to escape the role he created for himself, he plots his own murder.
-When his fans discover that the murder is not real, his star falls and he is forgotten about.
-1984: Arthur, a journalist working for a New York newspaper, gets assigned the story about the fake murder of Brian Slade.
+Unable to escape the character role of "Maxwell Demon" that he created, he plots his own murder.
+When fans discover the murder is not real, his star falls abruptly and he is quickly forgotten about.
+1984: Arthur, a journalist working for a New York newspaper, gets assigned the tenth anniversary story about the fake murder of Brian Slade.
 When Arthur was young and growing up in Manchester, he was more than a fan of Slade.
 Reluctantly he accepts the assignment and starts to investigate what happened to his old glamrock hero.
 Written by